Skip to Content

 Plus, who doesn’t want to try tons of tasty food?!

-It’s a grassroots tour that visits lots of family-owned restaurants supporting the local community while teaching you all about the food that makes Santa Marta.
+It’s a grassroots tour that visits lots of family-owned restaurants and yummy street food vendors.
+It supports the local community while teaching you all about the food that makes Santa Marta what it is.
+We would absolutely take this tour again!

 7. Go scuba diving